 How To Use SSH on Windows PuTTY - Generate Public/Private Key Pair & File

 Using a Public/Private key to authenticate when logging into SSH can provide added convenience or added security.
 The Public/Private key can be used in place of a password so that no username/password is required to connect to the server via SSH.
-Instead the unique public and private key provide the secure authentication.
+Instead, the unique public and private keys provide secure authentication.
 The keys may also be generated with a different password from your cpanel password if desired.

 - Open the Manage SSH Keys tool.

 - Click Generate a New Key and complete the fields shown.
-We recommend the RSA key type and a 4096 bit key size for maximum security.
+We recommend the RSA key type and 4096-bit key size for maximum security.